Training

 There are special rules that might apply if you are an employee and you are released for full time study at a university, technical college or similar educational establishment.

-To qualify for the exemption from tax and NIC you must:
+To qualify for the exemption, you must:

 - be studying full-time at a university, technical college or similar educational establishment, which is generally open to the public and offers more than one course (so an employer's in-house training would not qualify),